HafizMassamTabraizKhan/Leaderboard/README.md

 ### Key Features <a name="key-features"></a>

-1- To Do List
+1- Display Leaderboard
 2- Best use DOM manipulation
-3- Use Github workflow
+3- Use Gitflow
 4- HTML best semantics
 5- CSS and linters
-6- Dynamically render tasks using javascript and webpack 7- Add and Remove Todo Task
+6- Dynamically render scores using javascript and webpack
-8- Edit Todo Task
-9- Remove All Completed Todo Tasks at one click
-10- Interactive List Feature
-11- Save Todo Task to Local Storage

 <p align="right">(<a href="#readme-top">back to top</a>)</p>